abinit/abinit/doc/tutorial/eph4zpr.md

 ## Our first ZPR calculation

-For our first ZPR calculation, we use a very minimalistic input file that allows us to discuss the most important input variables and the info reported in the main output file.
+For our first ZPR calculation, we use a very minimalistic input file that allows us to discuss the most important input variables and the organization of the main output file.

 First of all, run the code using: